Policy and Guidelines

 In order to fulfil the school's reporting obligations, principals must:

-- complete and retain the School Based Consultation Arrangements form available on the Resources tab as a record of the agreed arrangements.
+- complete and retain the School Based Consultation Arrangements form available on the tab as a record of the agreed arrangements.

 Non-school work locations